skienzmatishun/rippreport/content/p/stirring-the-pot/index.md

   llm_score: 85
   recency_score: 21.44398440218775
   rank: 10
+summary: Council President Jack Burrell used public money and conflict-ridden airport deals to enrich his political inner circle.
+Confidential records expose how officials hid airport leases and redirected taxpayer funds to cover up ethical red flags.
+  Read on to see who keeps stirring this dirty financial pot.
 ---
 No Wonderful Wednesday today, sorry, The Ripp Report got an invite to Montgomery.
 I will be there a couple of days stirring the pot.
 Here is something to keep ya busy.